Vivek-Koparde/Movies-Recommendation-System/README.md

 # Movie Recommender System
 > *"A simple Movie recommender using python and GUI using Tkinter.
-I used KNN Recommender System which is based on Collaborative Filtering"*
+I used Recommender System which is based on Collaborative Filtering"*

 ![](/CollaborativeFiltering.png)
 ## Table of Contents